Click here for the Baja Experts!

 BAJA EXPO

-Fishing and camping have been the main stay in Bay of L.A. for years, but there are a few other places to explore while in town.
+Fishing and camping have been the main stay in Bay of L.A. for many years, but there are a few other places to explore while in town.

 One of the great things about spending time in the Bay is that you really have a chance to drop in on "Baja Time".
 Although this slower pace is conducive to relaxing, it also allows you the time to gradually wander around town checking things out that you are usually to busy to explore.